05 Oct Swimming with the Sharks – and Photographing Them Too

 “When I do take my kids, we often swim with sharks.
 It’s an education they can’t get in the walls of a classroom.”

 Dr. Burns’ photographs, particularly of sharks, have been published in Asian Geographic, Asian Diver, and Shark Diver Magazine.
-An array of them now are on exhibit at the Cape Cod Museum of Natural History in its Naturescape Gallery.

 They place you intimately before the rarest of sharks, their shapes and behavior mesmerizing.